narottamgla/selenium-cucumber4-demo/README.md

 Or simply [download a zip](https://github.com/narottamgla/selenium-cucumber4-demo/archive/master.zip) file.

 ## The starter project
 The best place to start with Serenity and Cucumber is to clone or download the starter project on Github ([https://github.com/narottamgla/selenium-cucumber4-demo](https://github.com/narottamgla/selenium-cucumber4-demo)).
 This project gives you a basic project setup, along with some sample tests and supporting classes.
-There are two versions to choose from.
 The master branch uses a more classic approach, using action classes and lightweight page objects.
 ### The project directory structure
 The project has build scripts for both Maven and Gradle, and follows the standard directory structure used in most Serenity projects:
 ```Gherkin